v3io/helm-charts/stable/spark/README.md

 ## Chart Details
 This chart will do the following:

-* 1 x Spark Master with port 8080 exposed on an external LoadBalancer
+* 1 x Spark Master with port 8080 exposed
-* 3 x Spark Workers with HorizontalPodAutoscaler to scale to max 10 pods when CPU hits 50% of 100m
+* 3 x Spark Workers with
-* 1 x Zeppelin with port 8080 exposed on an external LoadBalancer
+* 1 x Zeppelin with port 8080 exposed
 * All using Kubernetes Deployments

 ## Prerequisites